-- 1 Remove the top cover C; - 2 remove the photoresistor from its seat; - 3 unscrew the revolving connectors (E in figure) on the fuel pipes (use 2 spanners to avoid loosening the connections attached to the distributor block); - 4 loosen VRT screw to free the threaded rod AR, then screw out the 2 screws V holding the washer R and the screw VRT again; - 5 remove the whole assembly as shown in figure; - 6 clean the combustion head by means of a vacuum cleaner; to scrape off the scale use a metallic brush.
+- 1 Remove the top cover C; - 2 remove the photoresistor from its seat; - unscrew the revolving connectors (E in Fig. 22) on the fuel pipes (use 2 spanners to avoid loosening the connections attached to the distributor block); - 4 loosen the screw VRT to free the threaded rod AR, then screw out the 2 screws V holding the washer R and the screw VRT in posi- - 5 remove the whole assembly as shown in Fig. 22. - 6 Clean the combustion head by means of the vacuum cleaner; scrape the scale off by means of a metallic brush...

-Note: to replace the combustion head reverse the procedure described above.
+To replace the combustion head reverse the procedure described above.